 Painted metallic pumpkins are really easy to make.
 It’s so much fun to watch the patina spray react to the metal in the paint and turn blue.
-Learn how to make your own painted metallic pumpkins for fall decorating!
+Plus, these pumpkins look great with pretty much every decor style!

 Painted Metallic Pumpkins